-FDA Asks for Recall of All Zantac and Ranitidine Medications
+FDA Asks Manufacturers for Full Recall of Zantac

 The U.S. Food and Drug Administration has asked manufacturers of Zantac and other ranitidine medications, prescription and over the counter, to recall all of them from the market over an impurity that may put consumers at risk for cancer.